 The SGJI internship program is the only one of its kind.
 This is a service-focused internship, supporting our partners in their work to deliver justice, while also providing our students with a unique and robust international legal experience that sets them apart for future job opportunities.
+When the application is open, it can be found below.
+The summer 2021 application is now closed.

 - Internships are 9 weeks;